Ungeziefi/Subnautica-Mods/Docs/T&F Tweaks Progress.md

 - **No base items fading**: Items placed in bases now don't fade in.
 - **Land_tree_01 no light**.
 - **Mobile Vehicle Bay beacon**.
+- **Universal creature decoy**: Makes the creature decoy work on all predators.

 ---